personalcomputer/ec2instance/README.md

   - 1.) [install awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
   - 2.)
 Run `aws configure` and enter in your AWS access key.
 How to get an AWS access key is not in scope of this guide.
-- Upon running ec2instance for the first time on a new machine, it will tell you it is automatically creating a tiny sandbox in your AWS account to ensure that there are no possible conflicts or security concerns from using ec2instance.
-This sandbox consists of generating a dedicated fresh VPC and SSH keypair, and these are persisted them between invocations of ec2instance.
-There is no AWS fee associated with these resources, and their auto-generated names are very obvious and logged to console.
+- Upon running ec2instance for the first time, it will tell you it is automatically creating a tiny sandbox in your AWS account to ensure that there are no possible conflicts or security concerns from using ec2instance.
+This sandbox consists of generating a dedicated fresh VPC and SSH keypair, and these are persisted between invocations of ec2instance.
+There is no AWS fee associated with these resources, and their auto-generated names are obvious and logged to console.
 Feel free to delete them if you stop using ec2instance.